10xDatabro/Data-visualization-of-FordGoBike-system-data/README.md

 - Gilbert Adikankwu

 ## License
-This project is licensed under the MIT License - see the LICENSE for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/10xDatabro/FordGoBike-data-visualization/blob/main/LICENSE) for more details.

 ## Acknowledgments
 - Udacity ALX-T Data Analyst Nanodegree